-Prawn crackers made in tapioca starch or coated in gluten-free potato starch, cornflour, rice flour and besan flour are all safe to eat for a vegan.
-If the seasoning includes soy (oyster sauce and hoisin sauce) cheese and coating of wheat flour, then they contain gluten.
+Prawn crackers made in tapioca starch or coated in gluten-free potato, cornflour, rice flour, and gram flour are all safe for a vegan.
+If the seasoning includes soy (oyster sauce and hoisin sauce) cheese and wheat flour coating, they contain gluten.

 Prawn crackers are gluten-free if they are fried separately in oil.
-But if they are fried in the same contaminated oil as battered fish, wheat noodles and soy sauce, then they are not ideal for vegan as cross-contamination makes them unsuitable for vegans.
+But if fried in the same contaminated oil as battered fish, wheat noodles, and soy sauce, they are not ideal for vegans, as cross-contamination makes them unsuitable.

-‘Tesco Thai spicy cracker mix’ not clearly prawn crackers but are vegan friendly served in Thai restaurants.
+‘Tesco Thai spicy cracker mix’ is not prawn crackers but is vegan-friendly and served in Thai restaurants.

 Q. Are takeaway prawn crackers vegetarian?

-There are many different types of prawn cracker including bland, spice free versions typical in Chinese takeaways and are not typically vegetarian because of inclusion of eggs and coating of wheat flour.
+There are many different types of prawn crackers, including bland, spice-free versions typical in Chinese takeaways, and are not typically vegetarian because of the inclusion of eggs and wheat flour coating.

 Q. Can vegetarians eat prawn crackers?

-Traditionally speaking these crunchy prawn crackers are not vegan.
-There are no commercially available packaged vegan prawns available on the market.
-Many cocktail crisps, including Walkers.
+Traditionally speaking, these crunchy prawn crackers are not vegan.
+No commercially vegan prawns are available on the market, but many cocktail crisps, including Walkers.

-Do not contain any prawns and can be eaten by vegetarian although product labelling mentions the use of milk in making crackers similarly with Mackie’s prawn cocktail crisps.
+They do not contain any prawns and can be eaten by vegetarians, although product labeling mentions the use of milk in making crackers, similar to Mackie’s prawn cocktail crisps.
 Prawn substitute is a synthetic compound to replace the flavor.
-Even the Waitrose and Tesco prawn cracker is not vegetarian as ingredients include sugar and prawn itself.
+Even the Waitrose and Tesco prawn crackers are not vegetarian, as ingredients include sugar and the prawn itself.

 Q. Are Chinese prawn crackers vegetarian?

 Chinese prawn crackers are not vegetarian.
-They are also not vegan friendly.
-Inclusion of eggs and coating of whole grain wheat flour makes them less ideal for vegetarians.
+They are also not vegan-friendly.
+Including eggs and coating whole grain wheat flour make them less ideal for vegetarians.
 The portion of prawn crackers from a Chinese takeaway has a fat content not appreciated by vegetarians.